drogonj/wp-iac/README.md

 - `playbooks/` contains per-tier entrypoints (`db.yml`, `wordpress.yml`, `web.yml`).
 - `roles/` hosts reusable role logic for each container, including handlers, templates, and defaults.
-- `group_vars/all.yml` is rendered by Terraform so both tools share credentials and ports.
+- `group_vars/all.yml` must be filled by the user.

 Run all playbooks together with: